Copywrite Now

 The output is unpredictable.
 And unpredictable output means your content strategy is not a strategy.
 It is hoping something goes out this month.

-The CEO Is Watching the Content Calendar Too
+Leadership, Investors, and the CEO Are Watching the Content Calendar Too

 You know what makes this worse?

 It is not just that you are stressed.
-It is that leadership has opinions about it.
+It is that leadership, investors, and your CEO have opinions about it.

 "Why did we only post twice this month?"